 Sandy Alderson has been the anti-Kevin Towers when it comes to building a bullpen.
-The scrap-heap guys, the higher-priced relievers, the players acquired via trade -- only a few of his acquisitions have worked out well.
+The scrap-heap guys, the higher-priced relievers, the players acquired via trade -- most of his acquisitions have not worked out well.
 This season, the bullpen finished 2nd-worst in the league in both ERA and FIP.
 It was not fun to watch.

 So who was your least favorite 2012 Mets reliever?

 (Note: minimum 10 innings pitched out of the bullpen to be considered; stats listed exclude appearances as a starting pitcher)

 Manny Acosta, 47.1 IP, 6.46 ERA, 1.84 K/BB

 Just like in 2011, Acosta was dreadful in the first half (11.86 ERA, 1.53 K/BB) and pretty good in the second half (1.78 ERA, 2.30 K/BB).
 Unfortunately, his strong finish was not enough to overcome walk-and-dinger-filled April and May.
 The Acostalypse.

 Miguel Batista, 25.2 IP, 4.56 ERA, 1.09 K/BB